 I recently came across this article on Not Just a Label and I am so happy that this topic was raised.
-It is exactly what I think about day in and day out.
+Technology in fashion is exactly what I think about day in and day out.

-Instagram, pinterest, facebook, twitter, youtube, vimeo, and the list can keep going on – have consumed us all over.
-How many of you experience that when you look once for a white dress, you suddenly start seeing white dresses all over your desktop?
+Instagram, Pinterest, Facebook, Twitter, Youtube, Vimeo are just some of the platforms on the endless list of social media.
+They have consumed our daily lives.
+How many of you experienced that when you look once for a white dress, you suddenly start seeing white dresses all over your desktop?
 This is called targeted consumer marketing.
-While it is awesome when it helps you find that white dress, do we realize the depth of it?
+While it may be a great way to shop, do we realize the depth of it?

 This is just one aspect, there are so many others that we can debate upon

 Consumers becoming more and more demanding for new trends and styles, which is leading to the exploitation of the planet.
 This has led to the growth of the sustainable fashion trend, but are the prices there sustainable?

 The overwhelming world of digital media which is creating an alternate world and questioning the very reality of statements and visuals that we see

 The lack of human experience and touch with the absolute boom in e-commerce

 Check our blog for the latest trends and for more technology in fashion.